 This support benefits mainly the people of Ukraine, but also Europe and Germany, because Ukraine is defending our world order and security in Europe.
 A strengthened Ukraine can welcome returnees home and become a driving force for economic development and a strong trading partner.

-The BMZ works both with the Ukrainian government in Kyiv and with municipalities, the private sector and civil society.
-In that context, close coordination with European neighbours, international partners (especially among the G7) and within the German government is essential.
-This is why Germany is an active member of the international Ukraine Donor Platform (External link).
+In that context, close coordination with European neighbours, international partners (especially among the G7) and within the German government is very important.
+That is why Germany is an active member of the Ukraine Donor Platform (External link).

 What are we doing?